memcachier/docs/heroku_articles/laravel-memcached.md

 $ heroku addons:create memcachier:dev
 ```

+Before you can use memcached on your local machine, you need to install the
+`php-memcached` PECL extention via your OS package manager.
+Then you need to
+uncomment `;extension=memcached.so` in `/etc/php/conf.d/memcached.ini`.
+On
+Heroku this dependency is already installed and configured.

-To set up memcached in Laravel we first need to add dependency to
+Now, to set up memcached in Laravel we need to add dependency to
 `composer.json`:

 ```term
 $ composer require ext-memcached
 ```

-On Heroku this dependency will work out of the box.
-On your local machine
-however, you will need to install `php-memcached` and uncomment
-`;extension=memcached.so` in `/etc/php/conf.d/memcached.ini`.

-Now we need to config the cache in `config/cache.php`:
+Then we need to config the cache in `config/cache.php`:

 ```php
 'memcached' => [